julie-jiang/sudoku/README.md

 To test my soduku solver, I will write a `SodukuGenerator.cpp` which will be able to generate soduku puzzles of arbitrary size.

 ## Read more
-Please see [my spec](soduku-solver/Julie Jiang Comp 15 Final Project Specs.pdf)for formal definitions and algorithms rendered in beautiful LaTeX.
+Please see [my spec](Julie Jiang Comp 15 Final Project Specs.pdf) for formal definitions and algorithms rendered in beautiful LaTeX.